-- A. This policy shall be conspicuously posted in each school district building in areas accessible to employees. - B. This policy will be reviewed at least annually for compliance with state and federal law.
+- A. A poster prepared by the U.S. Department of Labor summarizing the major provisions of the Family and Medical Leave Act and informing employees how to file a complaint shall be conspicuously posted in each school district building in areas accessible to employees and applicants for employment. - B. This policy will be reviewed at least annually for compliance with state and federal law.

 Legal References: Minn.
-Stat. §§ 181.940-181.944 (Parenting Leave)
+Stat. §§ 181.940-181.944 (Parenting Leave and Accommodations)